ycycycycyc/personalwebsite/cv.md

 ---

-### Johns Hopkins Bloomberg School of Public Health
+### Johns Hopkins University, Bloomberg School of Public Health
 **Research Assistant – Department of Biostatistics**
 May 2022 – Feb 2023